voxpupuli/puppet-minecraft/README.md

 The simplest possible usage is

-    class { 'minecraft': }
+    include minecraft

-This entire class is parameterized, see minecraft class for details.
+This entire class is parameterized, see the minecraft class for details.

 Parameters are available which control how the Minecraft installation
 behaves: